Siddhesh-Ghadi/image-build-github-action/README.md

-# Workflow Cross Build Image & Deploy On Remote K8s
+## Cross Build Image & Deploy On Remote K8s Using Github Actions

 Github action workflow to prform a cross build of a `ppc64le` image using buildx in github action and deploy it onto a remote `ppc64le` kubernetes cluster in IBM cloud.